An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Extension to compressible flow

-Because the magnetic field previously derived from Equation~(\ref{eq:induct}) is frozen into $\vec{u}$ rather than $n \, \vec{u}$, the question arises as to how the transition from incompressible to compressible flow changes the associated magnetic field.
-This question was already investigated by \citet{Kleimann_EA:2017} for the Rankine-type heliosphere, resulting again in fully analytic, albeit more involved, formulas for the modified components of $\vec{B}$.
-Rather than applying the same procedure to the present parabolic case, we approach the problem using the framework of Euler potentials, as was done for the incompressible case in Section~\ref{sec:magnetic}.
+Because the magnetic field previously derived from Equation~(\ref{eq:induct}) is frozen into $\vec{u}$ rather than $n \, \vec{u}$, the question arises as to how the transition from incompressible to compressible flow changes the magnetic field.
+This question was already investigated by \citet{Kleimann_EA:2017} for the Rankine-type heliosphere, resulting again in fully analytical, albeit more involved, formulas for the compressible magnetic field components.
+Rather than applying their procedure to the present parabolic case, we approach the problem using the framework of Euler potentials, as was already done for the incompressible case in Section~\ref{sec:magnetic}.